 This section explains how to enable, disable, and use network multitenancy in Qumulo Core.

 In Qumulo Core 5.3.4 (and higher), network multitenancy lets you partition a single physical Qumulo cluster into multiple virtual tenants.
 You can define a tenant by using a name and one or more networks.
 When you assign a network to a tenant, Qumulo Core treats any client that connects from that network as part of that tenant.
-For more information, see Connect to Multiple Networks in Qumulo Core on Qumulo Care.
+For more information, see Connecting to Multiple Virtual Networks in Qumulo Core.

 For each tenant, you can specify individual management protocol access and configuration and file system protocol access and configuration.